SEPTIC SYSTEM 101: Things to consider when extreme rain (or melting snow) hits

 #1.
 Your septic tank is always full of water.

 – The average person uses 100 gallons of water a day.
 If you think about how much water you use running the dishwasher, taking a bath or shower, flushing the toilet, or running your washing machine, etc. it is easy to see how a 1000 gallon or 1500 gallon septic tank can fill up quickly.
 Even after your tank is pumped it doesn’t take it long to fill back up with waste water from the house.
+Therefore, on a regular day, your septic tank is always full of water.

 #2.
 Your septic tank SLOWLY drains to your lateral field